-The pre-release announcement should mention the important changes since the last release, and exhort readers to test this pre-release.
+The release candidate announcement should mention the important changes since the last release, and exhort readers to test this release candidate.

 Here's what the \$RELEASErc1 release announcement might look like:

 ''' Live from PyCon Atlanta, I'm pleased to herald the approaching footsteps of the $API release.